Skip Navigation

 The following Heroku resources are required to set up a PrivateLink endpoint:

 • A Heroku app running in the Private Space or Shield Private Space with an attached Apache Kafka on Heroku add-on.
-All Apache Kafka on Heroku instances running in a Private Space or Shield Private Space use one of the private or shield plan types, respectively.
+All Apache Kafka on Heroku clusters running in a Private Space or Shield Private Space use one of the private or shield plan types, respectively.
+See Apache Kafka on Heroku on how to create a cluster.

 Provisioning the Heroku Endpoint